martinalberiolioi/time-tracker/README.md

 # Time Tracker app

-This app has been designed to keep track of different tasks, such as cleaning, cooking, walking the dog or whatever task you want!
+This app was created in Laravel 9 and it has been designed to keep track of different tasks, such as cleaning, cooking, walking the dog or whatever task you want!
+You can use it with a browser or with the terminal.

 ## Requirements